-To date, several engagement activities relating to the preparation of this Master Plan have been undertaken, with the purpose of gathering input from those who use and help to deliver the services.
+Several engagement activities relating to the preparation of this Master Plan have been undertaken, with the purpose of gathering input from those who use and help to deliver the services.
 These activities include the following:

-- Community Survey; - Community Workshop;
+- Community Survey; - Community Workshops;

 - Stakeholder / User Group Survey; and - Engagement with external stakeholders (e.g. school boards, local schools, tenants, and conservation authorities).